Chlorine trifluoride

 Chlorine trifluoride is an interhalogen compound with the formula ClF3.
 It is a colorless, poisonous, corrosive, and extremely reactive gas that condenses to a pale-greenish yellow liquid, the form in which it is most often sold (pressurized at room temperature).
 It is notable for its extreme oxidation properties.
-The compound is primarily of interest in plasmaless cleaning and etching operations in the semiconductor industry, in nuclear reactor fuel processing, historically as a component in rocket fuels, and various other industrial operations owing to its corrosive nature.
+The compound is primarily of interest in plasmaless cleaning and etching operations in the semiconductor industry, in nuclear reactor fuel processing, historically as a rocket oxidizer, and various other industrial operations owing to its corrosive nature.

 Preparation, structure, and properties

-It was first reported in 1930 by Ruff and Krug who prepared it by fluorination of chlorine; this also produced chlorine monofluoride (ClF) and the mixture was separated by distillation.
+It was first reported in 1930 by German scientists Otto Ruff and Herbert Krug who prepared it by fluorination of chlorine; this also produced chlorine monofluoride (ClF) and the mixture was separated by distillation.